PowerWash Simulator: Plot

+Development

+FuturLab is a smaller developer that had previously released games like Velocity 2X.
+Company founder James Marsden encouraged FuturLab to remain video game genre-agnostic.
+During a brainstorming session about first-person shooter (FPS) ideas suitable for a small studio, Marsden made "a throwaway comment" about an "FPS powerwashing game."
+Development director Kirsty Rigden, who had recently been watching power-washing videos, immediately took interest in the idea.
+The company put together a prototype that was released on Itch.io where it received positive reception, and it inspired the company to move forward with a larger release.
+PowerWash Simulator has had several downloadable content packs that have released since launch that feature other companies' intellectual property.
+FuturLab hired a licensing and business development manager to work full-time with companies and brands, and secured permission to use Square Enix properties for free for their initial releases, partially due to their relationship with them as their publisher.
+Paramount was the first company to grant a license to use their characters from SpongeBob SquarePants, and other companies waited to see the pack's performance before agreeing to licenses.

 Release

 The game was first released for Microsoft Windows on 19 May 2021 via Steam's early access feature.

 Several bonus jobs have been added to the game via a series of free updates and content packs since launch, the last of which was released on 29 May 2025.
-Multiple "Special Pack" expansions themed after other media franchises have also been released as downloadable content.
+Multiple "Special Pack" expansions themed after other media franchises have been released as downloadable content.
 These include the "Tomb Raider Special Pack" on 31 January 2023; the Final Fantasy VII Remake-themed "Midgar Special Pack" on 2 March 2023; the "SpongeBob SquarePants Special Pack" on 29 June 2023; the "Back to the Future Special Pack" on 16 November 2023; the "Warhammer 40,000 Special Pack" on 27 February 2024, the "Alice's Adventures Special Pack" on 2 July 2024, the "Shrek Special Pack" on 10 October 2024, and the "Wallace & Gromit Special Pack" on 4 March 2025.